OwnMarket/OwnBlockchain/Docs/Architecture/PhysicalDatabaseModel.md

 # Public Node - Physical Database Model

-The purpose of this document is to describe physical database model of a node in a chainium public blockchain.
+The purpose of this document is to describe physical database model of a node in Own public blockchain.
 In order to validate transactions, a node needs to be able to store the data.
 A node stores data in a raw file storage and a relational database.
 The nodes on our blockchain can select following database engines to store relational data:
 * SQLite for a lightweight node
 * PostgreSQL for a full-scale node